Tom94/tev/README.md

 ### Windows

-On Windows, install [CMake](https://cmake.org/download/), open the included GUI application, and point it to the root directory of __tev__.
-CMake will then generate [Visual Studio](https://www.visualstudio.com/) project files for compiling __tev__.
-Make sure you select at least Visual Studio 2017 or higher!
+On Windows, install [CMake](https://cmake.org/download/), open the included `cmake-gui` application, and point it to the root directory of __tev__.
+CMake will then offer a selection of compilers.
+Visual Studio 2019 is officially supported, but __tev__ likely also compiles using Visual Studio 2017 and 2015.

 ## License